Ear Piercing Infections – Causes & Treatments

 If you have a medicine dropper, you can bend over the sink, fill up the medicine dropper and give your piercing a good squirt with the liquid.

-Although you may use cotton balls and Q-tips to apply the liquid as well, you do have to make sure you aren’t leaving any cotton fibers behind that may get trapped in your piercing.
+Although you may use cotton balls and Q-tips to apply the liquid as well, and if you do, make sure you aren’t leaving any cotton fibers behind that may get trapped in your piercing.

 When your piercing has been thoroughly cleaned and it comes time to dry the area off, you shouldn’t reach for your bath towel.
 There are two reasons those are off limits.

 The towels might already have germs on them, especially if they aren’t fresh out of the dryer.
-The second reason for avoiding using towels is the same reason you might not want to use cotton balls and Q-tips – the cotton fibers you can leave behind.
+The second reason for avoiding using towels is the same reason you might not want to use cotton balls and Q-tips – the cotton fibers that can get left behind.

 You should make sure to clean the infected area twice a day with the sea salt solution.
 You should space out the cleanings as best as you can.
-A good goal to shoot for is doing it once in the evening and once in the morning.
+A good goal to shoot for is doing it once in the morning and once in the evening.

 Even though life can get busy and it can be hard to carve out extra time in your busy schedule, you can’t allow yourself to skip cleaning the infected area.
 If you do, you’ll be fighting it for far longer than you’ll want to and you will risk it spreading beyond the piercing site.